Christian Clemens

-Christian Clemens ([ˈkʁɪs.tɪ.an ˈklɛ.məns]; born 4 August 1991) is a German professional footballer who plays as a winger.
+Christian Clemens ([ˈkʁɪs.tɪ.an ˈklɛ.məns]; born 4 August 1991) is a German former professional footballer who played as a winger.

 Club career

 1. FC Köln

 Clemens started his career with SC Weiler-Volkhoven, joined 1.
 FC Köln at the age of ten and progressed through the club's youth system.
-In July 2009, he was promoted to the 1.FC Köln II.
+In July 2009, he was promoted to the 1.
+FC Köln II.

 After previously been called up the first team as an unused substitute in the last game of the season against Nürnberg in the 2009–10 season, Clemens made his first-team debut in a 1–0 win against FC St. Pauli.
 Following the match, Goal.com praised Clemens' debut, having "switched off from the midfield several times on the offensive, unsettled the Pauli four-chain."
 Clemens quickly got involved in the first team in number of matches as the season goes by.
 On 11 December 2010, he scored his first goal for the club in a 1–0 win against Eintracht Frankfurt.
 Clemens then scored his second goal for the club on 5 February 2011, in a 3–2 win over Bayern Munich.
 Clemens' performance in his first season at the club earned him a contract extension on 30 March 2011.
 Despite suffering from an injury, relating to the stress response of the bone that kept him out for the rest of the season, Clemens finished the 2010–11 season, making thirty appearances and scoring two times in all competitions.

 In the 2011–12 season, Clemens returned to the first team when he made his first appearance since returning from injury, in a 5–1 loss against Schalke 04 on 13 August 2011.
 Weeks later, Clemens scored his first goal of the season on 27 August 2011, in a 4–3 win over Hamburger SV.
 He started the season, coming on as a substitute, in number of matches, which he acknowledged.
-Clemens then scored, as well as, setting up one of the goals, in a 3–2 loss against Werder Bremen on 5 November 2011; then scoring twice on 10 December 2011, in a 4–0 win over Freiburg.
+Clemens then scored, as well as, setting up one of the goals, in a 3–2 loss against Werder Bremen on 5 November 2011; then scoring twice on 10 December 2011, in a 4–0 win over SC Freiburg.
 It was not until 10 March 2012 when he scored his fifth goal of the season, in a 1–0 win over Hertha BSC.
 However, Clemens was unable to help the club avoid relegation to 2.
 Bundesliga next season.
 Despite this, Clemens finished the 2011–12 season, making thirty-three appearances and scoring two times in all competitions.